Appia longarum… regina viarum

 All roads lead to Rome, but the Appian Way is a road like no other.
 Started in 312 BC and completed just under 50 years later, the Appian Way, or ‘Queen of Roads’ as it was known, was the world’s first major highway.

-It was along the Appian Way that Spartacus and his fellow gladiatorial rebels were crucified in 71 BC, down the Appian Way that Peter the Apostle encountered the risen Christ, prompting him to ask Dominus, quo vadis (“Lord, where are you going?”), and beside and beneath the Appian Way that hundreds of thousands of the city’s deceased were buried, laid to rest in the catacombs or burial monuments lining either side of the road.
+It was along this road that Spartacus and his fellow gladiatorial rebels were crucified in 71 BC, down the Appian Way that Peter the Apostle encountered the risen Christ, prompting him to ask Dominus, quo vadis (“Lord, where are you going?”), and beside and beneath the Appian Way that hundreds of thousands of the city’s deceased were buried, laid to rest in the catacombs or burial monuments lining either side of the road.

 Now an expansive regional park, the Appian Way is among the best attractions in Rome.
 Read on to find out all about it and why you should make it part of your next trip to the Eternal City.